Cengage Learning Award for Innovative Excellence in the Teaching of Chinese as a Foreign Language

 - Relevant supporting documents, such as handouts, DVDs, or texts.
 (Supporting documents will not be returned to the applicants after the competition, unless a self-addressed and pre-stamped envelope has been provided.)

-Winners will be notified by email in September and will receive the Awards at the CLTA Annual Meeting.
-The winning projects will also be announced in the January issue of the CLTA Newsletter, as well as featured on both the websites of CLTA and Cengage Learning, http://www.cengageasia.com.
+Winners will be notified by email before Feburary 15 of the following year and will receive the Awards at the CLTA Annual Conference.
+The winning projects will also be announced in the CLTA Newsletter, as well as featured on both the websites of CLTA and Cengage Learning, http://www.cengageasia.com.

 |2013||Binnan Gao, Harvard University, First Prize.
 Project: “Speed Reading Materials Developed for Advanced Learners”